Taiping Rebellion: In popular culture

 The Taiping Rebellion has been treated in historical novels.
 Robert Elegant's 1983 Mandarin depicts the time from the point of view of a Jewish family living in Shanghai.
 In Flashman and the Dragon, the fictional Harry Paget Flashman recounts his adventures during the Second Opium War and the Taiping Rebellion.
 In Lisa See's novel Snow Flower and the Secret Fan the title character is married to a man who lives in Jintian and the characters get caught up in the action.

 Amy Tan's The Hundred Secret Senses takes place in part during the time of the Taiping Rebellion.
 Rebels of the Heavenly Kingdom by Katherine Paterson is a young adult novel set during the Taiping Rebellion.
 Li Bo's Tienkuo: The Heavenly Kingdom takes place within the Taiping capital at Nanjing.

-The war has also been depicted in a few television shows and films.
-In 1988 Hong Kong's TVB produced Twilight of a Nation, a 45-episode drama about the Taiping Rebellion.
-In 2000 CCTV produced The Taiping Heavenly Kingdom, a 46-episode series about the Taiping Rebellion.
+The war has been depicted in a few television shows and films.
+In 1988, a 45-episode drama series about the Taiping Rebellion called Twilight of a Nation was produced in Hong Kong by TVB.
+In 2000, China Central Television produced The Taiping Heavenly Kingdom, a 46-episode series about the Taiping Rebellion.
 The Warlords is a 2007 historical film set in the 1860s showing Gen. Pang Qinyun, leader of the Shan Regiment, as responsible for the capture of Suzhou and Nanjing.